elliottmotson/boilerplate-flask-login/README.md

 # flask-login
-A boilerplate account system programmed in Flask and Jinja with MongoDB
+A boilerplate account system programmed in Flask and Jinja with MongoDB integration

 # SETUP